raspberrypilearning/octapi-public-key-cryptography/en/step_1.md

 # OctaPi: Public Key Cryptography

 In this resource you will learn about the concepts behind public key cryptography (PKC), including the concepts of a **public key** and a **private key**.
 It will give you information about the background of PKC, and test your understanding with questions and a Python programming challenge.
-You will then use the OctaPi to find prime factors with a brute force method.
+You will then use the OctaPi to find prime factors with a brute-force method.

 ## The story of Public Key Encryption